-Stroud Local History Society is the local history society for Stroud in the historic County of Gloucestershire, UK.
-Our monthly indoor meetings, from September to April, take place at the St Laurence Church Hall, or the Old Town Hall, both in The Shambles, Stroud.
-In the summer we arrange visits.
+Monthly indoor meetings, from September to April, take place at the St Laurence Church Hall in The Shambles, Stroud.
+In the summer we arrange visits for members.

 Currently we have over 100 members, and we are on Facebook and Twitter.